WoWRoster/wowroster/uniadmin/trunk/readme.txt

 ~ XML output is now encoded properly with the right headers ~ TOC scanner, found a few addons' toc files that it didn't catch properly !
 The Help tab is now "selected" when there is no page defined in the url !
-Now using the filelist that PclZip generates rather than scanning the directory
-    This should speed up the addon processing a bit
-!
 UA now only accepts and scans certain file types for addons
     lua,toc,txt,tga,blp,ttf,xml,wav,mp3,nopatch
     If there are other, NON-executable file extentions, let us know!